Fit as a Mama Bear

 Grab one or two dumbbells.
 Hold the weight in front of you against your legs.
 Slowly begin your hip hinge pausing when you feel a stretch in your hamstrings.

-Your shoulders should be pulled back and engaged.
+Your shoulder blades should be pulled back and engaged.

 At this point your torso should be near or parallel to the floor, the knees bent ever so slightly and the weight still close to your legs.
 Reverse the movement and pull into an upright position.